Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/upgrade/rollback_zos.md

 ---

-    title: Rollback upgrade and restore the catalog
+    title: "Rollback upgrade and restore the catalog"
-    linkTitle: Rollback upgrade and restore catalog
+    linkTitle: "Rollback upgrade and restore catalog"
-    weight: 250
+    weight: 260

----
-## Prerequisites
+---## Prerequisites

 - You must have made a backup of the environment prior to the upgrade you are rolling back.
 - Upgraded from {{< TransferCFT/headerfootervariableshflongproductname >}} 3.4 or higher to {{< TransferCFT/headerfootervariableshflongproductname >}} {{< TransferCFT/axwayvariablesReleaseNumber >}}